Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Analyse and assess how directorial choices impact theatre productions using examples drawn from both modern-day and historical practice
+1. Analyze and assess how directorial choices impact theatre productions using examples drawn from both modern-day and historical practice.

 2. Communicate effectively in writing, using appropriate structure and style to convey content clearly.